 GL Assessment papers provide us with a nationally recognised standard against which we can compare our pupils’ level of attainment.

-Pupils sit the following tests in the Summer term: Progress Tests in English and Maths with additional papers in Mental Maths, Spelling, Reading (vocabulary), Verbal and Non Verbal Reasoning and Cognitive Ability tests (Year 5 only).
+Pupils sit the following tests in the Summer term: Progress Tests in English and Maths with additional papers in Mental Maths, Spelling, Reading (vocabulary), Verbal and Non Verbal Reasoning and Cognitive Ability tests.
 These tests are marked externally, with the results published in the child’s end of year report.
 An additional paper in Creative Writing is taken and marked internally.

 The child’s raw score is converted into a standardised score dependant on the age at which the test was sat.
 The standardised scores are then banded 70 – 85 Below Average, 85 -115 Average, 120 -129 Above Average and 130+ Well Above Average.
 It should be noted that these scores reflect the national average, not the Ashton House School average, which is usually higher.